jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 To configure the sockets, you will need any of the following rule actions:

 -   `bindHost`: Specifies the binding host name or address for all sockets
+-   `bindHostAddressType`: Specifies an acceptable binding host address type for all sockets (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `bindTcpPortRange`: Specifies a binding port range for all TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)